|St. Bartholomew's Polyphony Choir|

 Do I need to be a Roman Catholic to join the choir?
 No: the choir extends a very warm welcome to anyone of any religious denomination, or none.

 Do I need to live in the parish to join the choir?
 No: the choir currently draws its membership from a wide area, particularly the London Boroughs of Lambeth, Croydon and Merton.

 Do I need a sense of humour?
 This is extremely desirable!
 We like to have fun whilst we are making music!!

 Will there be an opportunity to play the organ?
 Yes, there are possible opportunities to play the organ, and people with confident keyboard skills and a reasonable sight-reading ability will be encouraged in this direction.

 What else does the choir do besides singing at Mass?
-The choir has an annual Christmas Carol Concert, and generally sings as a guest choir at least once each year in another church.
+The choir has an annual Christmas Carol Concert, and sometimes sings as a guest choir in another church.
 In addition, we are asked to sing at weddings occasionally.
-We generally have a bit of easy-going fun fund-raising from time to time, to ensure continuing investment in new music, and to retain our subscription-free status.
+We have a bit of easy-going fun fund-raising from time to time, to ensure continuing investment in new music, and to retain our subscription-free status.
+Once a year we have a Mass of Thanksgiving, a Choir party and an outing to somewhere of interest.
 Currently published details may be found on our Choir Diary page.